 Integrated Clinical Arts

-For the past several years, The Warren Alpert Medical School of Brown University (AMS) has held an annual half-day Integrated Clinical Arts (ICA) event for all of our first year medical students.
-The purpose of the Integrated Clinical Arts session is to spark creativity and foster new ways of thinking about complex medical issues.
+For the past several years, The Warren Alpert Medical School of Brown University (AMS) has held an annual half-day Integrated Clinical Arts (ICA) event for first year medical students.
+The purpose of the ICA event is to spark creativity and foster new ways of thinking about complex medical issues.
 These interactive workshops allow students to explore topics in the medical curriculum from the diverse perspectives of other disciplines.
-The workshops have been very popular in the past and continue to improve based on feedback.
-Students chose from a wide variety of workshop offerings such as: mindfulness retreat, figure sculpture, medical illustration, horsemanship and medicine, improvisational acting, improvisational music, music and dance, yoga, journalism, writing and medicine, photography, poetry, and others.
+Students chose from a wide variety of workshop offerings such as: mindfulness retreat, figure sculpture, medical illustration, horsemanship and medicine, improvisational acting, improvisational music, music and dance, yoga, journalism, writing and medicine, photography, poetry, among others.

-AMS in conjunction with its partner institutions (The University of Rhode Island; Rhode Island College; Salve Regina University) provide a robust interprofessional education experience for all students.
-Second year medical students participate in two interprofessional workshops with nursing, pharmacy, physical therapy and social work students.
+AMS in conjunction with its partner institutions (The University of Rhode Island, Rhode Island College and Salve Regina University) provide a robust interprofessional education experience for all students.
+Second-year medical students participate in two interprofessional workshops with nursing, pharmacy, physical therapy and social work students.
 These workshops focus on important topics in medicine, such as substance use, with an additional emphasis on delivering skills such as leadership and teamwork in the health professions.

 In addition, students work interprofessionally in clinic sites, such as at the Rhode Island Free Clinic, where medical students across all four years, work side by side with nursing and pharmacy students, in providing care to patients.
 In addition, other electives, such as the Rhode Island Medical Navigator Partnership, allow students to learn in the classroom together about important areas of medicine, such as homelessness and then help navigate a patient through the health care system together.
 AMS is committed to continuing to develop additional opportunities, such as these, to enrich our students' interprofessional education.